The greater Wilmington area is consistently ranked among one of the most dangerous regions in North Carolina to bike and walk.

 Make Yourself Visible

 Don’t step out behind a parked vehicle.
 Wear bright colors and have a light at night.
 When walking along a street that has parking lot entrances or driveways, walk in manner in which you are most likely to be noticed by vehicles entering and exiting.
+According to NC General Statute § 20-173, drivers are required to yield to pedestrians when entering or exiting alleys and driveways, but make sure to make eye contact before crossing.

 Use the Built Infrastructure